 Characteristics of 5W20 Engine Oil

-5W20 oils are highly standard motor oils, and they are highly recommended by renowned vehicle manufacturer companies, such as Ford and Hyundai.
+5W20 oils are highly standard motor oils, and they are highly recommended by renowned vehicle manufacturers companies, such as Ford and Hyundai.
 These oils are perfect to apply for everyday engine use, as long as the weather is not too extreme.

 5W20 oils characterize a viscosity grade of 5 at low temperatures and a viscosity grade of 20 at higher temperatures.
 Since the oil characterizes low viscosity at low temperatures, it implies that the oil is quite thin.
 However, the oil thickens when there is a rise in the temperature.